Undergraduate Competency-Based Academic Policies and Procedures

 Students enrolled in a competency-based program cannot be enrolled in a credit-hour program or take credit hour courses due to financial aid requirements and restrictions.

-University of Massachusetts Global is an academic community based on the principles of honesty, trust, fairness, respect and responsibility.
-Academic integrity is a core University value, which insures respect for the academic reputation of the University, its students, faculty and staff, and the degrees it confers.
+UMass Global is an academic community based on the principles of honesty, trust, fairness, respect and responsibility.
+Academic integrity is a core University value, which ensures respect for the academic reputation of the University, its students, faculty and staff, and the degrees it confers.
 The University expects that students will conduct themselves in an honest and ethical manner and respect the intellectual work of others.

-To safeguard the conditions under which scholarship is performed, measured and evaluated, the following will serve to:
+To safeguard the conditions under which learning occurs, scholarship is performed, and academic work or projects are measured and evaluated, this policy will help faculty and academic leadership:

 Note: All other process/procedures for the GAC hearing are governed by the University of Massachusetts Global Student Conduct Code, where applicable.
 The Student Conduct Code is available in MyUMassGlobal.